SMIME.p7s File – What Is It & How to Open It?

 Email and Document Signing Certificates, called CPACs (Comodo Personal Authentication Certificates), are used for emails and specific documents.
 Signing helps in several ways, such as:

 If that is the case, you need not worry.
-It is totally fine to trust that email.
+It is OK to trust that email.
 It simply means that your email host doesn’t support a .p7s file like Outlook and comes as an attachment.